 How to Seat Your Wedding Reception Guests

 If you're having 50 guests at a buffet, you may or may not want to give people specific seating assignments.
 But if you're having 100 guests or more and serving a seated meal, you'll want to make sure everyone's got a specific place to sit.
 Why?
-For one, people like to know where they're sitting -- and that you took the time to choose where and whom they should sit with.
-It's also helpful if you're serving several different entree choices, because the caterer and waitstaff can figure out beforehand how many chicken, filet and veggie dishes a given table gets, because they (you) know who's sitting there.
+For one, people like to know where they're sitting—and that you took the time to choose where they should sit—and with whom.
+It's also helpful if you're serving several different entrée choices, because the caterer and waitstaff can figure out beforehand how many chicken, filet and veggie dishes a given table gets, because they know who's sitting there.
 Read on for tips on how to seat neatly.

-We've been at kitchen tables the night before the wedding (or even wedding morning) with a bride and groom just starting their seating chart.
-Don't let this be you -- you've got more important things to think about at that point!
+We've been at kitchen tables the night before the wedding (or even wedding morning) with a couple just starting their seating chart.
+Don't let this be you—you've got more important things to think about at that point!
 Sure, it's fine to make last-minute changes, but try to get the chart mostly done at least a week before the day.

 Hit the Keys

 Create a new spreadsheet.
-If you haven't already, insert a column into your guest list document categorizing all the invitees by relationship: bride's friend, bride's family, groom's friend, groom's family, bride's family friend, groom's family friend and so on.
+If you haven't already, insert a column into your guest list document categorizing all the invitees by relationship: your friend, your family, your partner's friend, your partner's family, your family friend, your partner's family friend and so on.
 This way, you'll be able to easily sort the list and break it down into more logical table assortments.
 Now you'll need to separate these lists into distinct tables.

 Create a Paper Trail

 If you're feeling more low-tech, draw circles (for tables) on a big sheet of paper and write names inside them (make sure you know how many people can comfortably be seated at each table).
 Or you could write every guest's name on a sticky note and place it accordingly.